arteys/arteys/README.md

 ### Hi there 👋

-LSM2.py - script that can open .LSM files from Carl Zeiss LSM710 microscope obtained in lambda mode and convert them into pseudo-realistic colored images (with heli of napari).
+LSM2.py - script that can open .LSM files from Carl Zeiss LSM710 microscope obtained in lambda mode and convert them into pseudo-realistic colored images (with help of napari).
 I make this thing mostly for self-education, so it may (must) contain realy stupid mistakes and just strange things